img

 Hierarchical Condition Category, or ‘HCC’ coding, is a risk adjustment model in which codes carry a specified risk score used to assess the risk linked to a patient’s health management and the projected cost of providing care.
 HCC coding is subject to guidelines and data extraction requirements, where clinicians and physicians need to ensure that all diagnoses and other information are correctly recorded and submitted for risk-scoring analysis.

-Diagnoses suggestion tools used to determine the appropriate HCC code can include any suitable and medically recognized approach.
+Diagnoses suggestion tools used to determine the appropriate HCC risk adjustment code can include any suitable and medically recognized approach.
 However, HCC codes also cover grouped categories, such as ‘diabetes with chronic complications,’ which could refer to several patient diagnoses, each with a different cause or complication.

 The Importance of Accuracy in Risk Adjustment Reporting

-The standardized nature of HCC codes aims to ensure that risk scoring is current, accurate, and supported by appropriate medical records.
+The standardized nature of HCC risk adjustment codes aims to ensure that risk scoring is current, accurate, and supported by appropriate medical records.
 To meet this objective, the data extraction method used by a healthcare provider must be comprehensive, ensuring diagnoses and events are not excluded from reporting–which can result in incorrect or missed payments issued by health plans and payers.

 HCC coders specializing in diagnosis capture and advanced data extraction software can meet this criterion, incorporating diagnoses documented by a physician, clinician, ambulatory service, or other third party.
 Records must comply with mandatory requirements, such as being supported by signatures or other verifications and detailing the type of provider issuing the service, making the diagnosis, or reporting the condition.